 Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Physical Inventory Verification 18 October 2022 Black Mountain "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory."
-7 February 2023 91(b) Statement of Conclusions (28 February 2023) "The IAEA has concluded from its verification activities carried out at AS-I during the material balance period from 1 July 2018 to 30 June 2022, and based on the information available to date in connection with such activities, that all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processing of nuclear material."
+7 February 2023 91(b) Statement of Conclusions (28 February 2023) "The IAEA has concluded from its verification activities carried out at A during the material balance period from 1 July 2018 to 30 June 2022, an based on the information available to date in connection with such activithat all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processin nuclear material."
+June 2022, and with such activities r and that there

-MBA: N/A (Defence) Material balance period: N/A (nil nuclear material present)
+MBA: N/A (Defence)

+Material balance period: N/A (nil nuclear material present)

-Inspection Date(s) of Inspection Statement of results Date statement activity inspection location provided Design Information Verification 8 May 2023 Proposed location for Australia's future submarine construction Not available at time of publication of this Annual Report
+Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Design Information Verification 8 May 2023 Proposed location for Australia's future submarine construction Not available at time of publication of this Annual Report